-Because the true power of the sport of soccer is its capacity to make a different in a young person’s life, this league provides the benefits of mentorship and team-building experiences that instills invaluable life lessons along with teaching children important athletic skills related to control, mobility, balance, and agility.
-Two seasons are hosted annually:
+Because the true power of the sport of soccer is its capacity to make a different in a young person’s life, this league provides the benefits of mentorship and team-building experiences that instill invaluable life lessons along with teaching children important athletic skills.

 Players in this league are divided by age onto teams to maintain alignment with Illinois Youth soccer and US Soccer Federation standards.
 This also helps our young athletes to develop faster while increasing safety conditions and decreasing the potential for injury.